Crataco/ai-guide/guide/finetunes.md

 ### What are finetunes?

-_Finetunes are AI models trained using another model as a base.
-This gives it specific knowledge and a leaning towards a specific subject or format while taking significantly less time to train than a model from scratch._
+Finetunes are AI models trained using another model as its base.
+This gives it specific knowledge and a leaning towards a specific subject or format while taking significantly less time to train than a model from scratch.

-_Here is my list of finetunes based on the model's expertise.
+Here is my list of finetunes based on the model's expertise.
 Finetunes aren't exclusive to one use case, though.
-You can still use, say, a novel-friendly model for chatting purposes, with varying degrees of success._
+You can still use, say, a novel-friendly model for chatting purposes, with varying degrees of success.

-_Expect this to be messier and more opinionated than my main model list, and I only include finetunes I find notable.
-The links may either link to the homepage or the direct download, so be warned._
+Expect this to be messier and more opinionated than my main model list, and I only include finetunes I find notable.
+The links may either link to the homepage or the direct download, so be warned.

 ***